 [Additional Reading: Service Animals and The ADA: The Definitive Guide For Property Managers]

 A good manager who avoids the trap of complacency will also be able to anticipate problems even before they arise and take steps to prevent them, making the lives of the owners and the tenants more comfortable.

-A good property manager knows that is always important to be professional in his dealings with people, be it tenants, owners, staff, or other professionals.
-He never behaves rudely or lets his personal biases interfere with his judgment or influence his decisions.
+A good property manager knows that it is always important to be professional in their dealings with people, be it tenants, owners, staff, or other professionals.
+They never behave rudely or let their personal biases interfere with their judgment or influence their decisions.

-At the same time, while he is always friendly with the tenants, he knows there is a very thin line between being friendly and being a friend.
+At the same time, while they're always friendly with the tenants, they know there is a very thin line between being friendly and being a friend.
 Crossing that line and developing a personal relationship with a tenant can very well impact a property manager’s ability to work efficiently.

 If you want to succeed as a manager, you need to have a great team working under you.
 Since most of your employees will have to interact with owners or tenants on a regular basis, you have to make sure that you hire people who are not only efficient at their jobs, but also share your professional values and work attitude.